 Selling your outdoor products and building your outdoor brand isn’t going to be multi-channel, it is multi-channel now.
 The change in consumer behavior and the channels that can be used to conduct sales is evolving as you read this article.
 While you navigate the changing relationship with your traditional dealer network, you have embraced the need to execute a B2C social selling strategy.
 However, the social platforms available have very different demographics and focus on the individuals engaged with them.
-If you are after a higher end, brand loyal demographic that will pay for quality, brand purpose and in the B2C space, then maybe it’s time to fully take advantage of the opportunities LinkedIn (LI) is providing outdoor industry marketing.
+If you are after a higher end, brand loyal demographic that will pay for quality, brand purpose and in the B2C space, then maybe it’s time to fully take advantage of the opportunities LinkedIn (LI) is providing outdoor industry brands e-Commerce.

 Yes LI has millennials, about 38% of their entire user base is in this category.
 But rather than obsess over just the millennial segment, it's time to take a much closer look at the overall demographics of LI subscribers.
 ComScore has published some insightful research that demonstrates the power this population holds for outdoor industry brands for developing a B2C strategy.

 - LinkedIn members are loyal brand advocates, willing to pay more for a brand they relate to.
 Eighty-six percent said, “When I find a brand I like, I stick to it.”

 - According to comScore’s 2013 Buying Power Index, LinkedIn members have nearly 2x more buying power than Facebook.

 - Members are more than 2x more likely to trust information provided on LinkedIn than other social networks, which drives purchases.

 - Behind every business is a collection of consumers that have a favorite outdoor interest and brands

 - LinkedIn members are 93% more likely to have a college degree than the average online adult, fitting part of the 20% high spend consumers in outdoor gear